New York's 24th State Assembly district

 New York's 24th State Assembly district is one of the 150 districts in the New York State Assembly in the United States.
 It has been represented by Democrat David Weprin since 2010.

 Geography

+2020s

 District 24 is located in Queens, comprising the neighborhoods of Richmond Hill and parts of Briarwood, Jamaica Estates, Jamaica Hills, Hollis and Oakland Gardens.

+The district overlaps with New York's 3rd, 5th and 6th congressional districts, the 10th, 11th, 14th, 15th and 16th districts of the New York State Senate, and the 23rd, 24th, 28th and 29th districts of the New York City Council.

 2010s

 District 24 is located in Queens, comprising the neighborhoods of Jamaica Hills and parts of Hollis, Glen Oaks, Richmond Hill, Queens Village, and Jamaica.